In a world of CRMs, email automation, and lead scoring, it’s hard to believe that a 50-year-old sales methodology still has merit.

 How do you know if Sandler sales is right for your organization?

-But because the Sandler sales system puts so much emphasis on qualifying buyers, it’s best suited for high-touch B2B sales situations.
-For complex deals with long sales cycles, sales are less of a numbers game or law of averages, and more about spending your time on qualified buyers.
+But because the Sandler sales system emphasizes qualifying buyers, it’s best suited for high-touch B2B sales situations.
+For complex deals with long sales cycles—especially virtual selling or enterprise sales situations—sales are less of a numbers game or law of averages, and more about spending your time on qualified buyers.

 The real challenge is identifying the right buyers rather than convincing people to buy.